 - Real-time information.
 Up-to-date information allows them to make informed financial decisions.

 - Mobility.
 Now smartphones and tablets are the norm, they want to be able to manage their business on the go.
-Add that to cloud tools, and viewing information from multiple devices is high on the list of “must haves.”
+Add to that cloud tools, and viewing information from multiple devices is high on the list of “must haves.”

 - Autonomy.
 A lot of businesses don’t want to simply hand everything over to their accountant.
 They want to understand their books – and be able to pull out key pieces of data themselves without having to rely on their accountant every time.